MarkJelic/TEC-1G/ROMs/DIAGs/readme.md

 ## FTDI Loopback test
 **Remove FTDI Module** and connect TX and RX pins with a Jumper.
 Test passes if signals sent on TX are received on RX.

-It is _normal_ for this test to fail with an FTDI module fitted!!
+It is _normal_ for this test to fail with an FTDI module fitted, or the FTDI socket empoty!!

 ## Joystick port test
-Wiggle the joystick or press fire to start the test; icon moves around the LCD in response to user input Fire changes the icon character on the LCD
+Wiggle the joystick or press fire to start the test; icon moves around the LCD in response to user input.

+Fire changes the icon character on the LCD.

-**Fire 2** or **ADDR** exits test
+**Fire 2** or **ADDR** exits test.

 ## Assumptions and notes
 - TEC-1G hardware only; may also partially work on older TEC hardware if enough RAM is fitted.